 Knowing what to look for when buying a vintage guitar can be a downright frustrating.
-Fortunately most vintage guitars have tell tale signs that may help you make a decision when spending big money on vintage treasure.
+Use these tell-tale signs to help you make a decision when spending big money on vintage treasure.

 One of the most often asked question when buying a vintage guitar is "what do I look for?"
 Fortunately, most vintage guitars have tell tale signs that may help you make a decision when spending your money.
 First, and most important, decide whether you are looking for a "player" guitar, or a "collector" guitar.
 If you are looking for an instrument to collect, or invest in, please keep in mind that originality is the key.
 The more "original" the guitar is, the more desirable it is as a collectors item.
 You can find tons of great info online by looking up the serial number of the guitar.
 Here is where a little bit of internet-detective work comes into play.
 Do your homework and always remember a deal too good to be true is often just that: "Caveat Emptor" - Buyer Beware.
 Aside from this basic research, here are a few other things to look for when examining the guitar.

 First rule of buying any guitar is Never buy one without strings on it.
 While this sounds pretty basic, it is still the most important part of any guitar purchase.
 The guitar needs to have strings on it to properly check for pitch.

 Second rule, and just as important as having strings, is to examing and try the truss rod to make sure it is functioning.
 Many vintage guitars with unadjusted necks are like this for a reason.
 If the neck is not straight, take the time to try to adjust the truss rod, this also allows you to see whether the truss rod is broken or not.
 Nothing is worse than finding out from you guitar tech a new truss rod is necessary to play the guitar.